 - Use a vegetable peeler to trim the thicker stalks (optional).

 - Lay the asparagus stalks and carrot slices out on a cookie sheet or other oven safe pan in a single layer.
 They should be close together but not overlapping.

 - Carefully drizzle the olive oil over the asparagus.

-- Either use tongs to shift the stalks slightly over the oil or use a small basting brush to spread the oil evenly over most of each stalk.
+- Optional: Either use tongs to shift the stalks slightly over the oil or use a small basting brush to spread the oil evenly over most of each stalk.

 - Sprinkle just a pinch or two of salt over the asparagus and carrots.
 If you have a salt grinder, that will work great for this step!